 OPI receives Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA.
+ICT services are received from the DPC

 3. Employee related expenses

 3.1.
 Key Management Personnel

 The key management personnel of OPI is the Director OPI who has responsibility for the strategic direction and management of OPI.
 OPI is independent and accountable to the South Australian Parliament.